Community Health Leaders

-In order to stay up to date on latest treatments, drug discovery, clinical studies and how to manage Multiple Sclerosis everyday MultipleSclerosis.net brings you frequent articles, blogs, points of view and advice from leading patient advocates and professional medical experts.
+In order to stay up to date on latest treatments, drug discovery, clinical studies and how to manage MS every day, MultipleSclerosis.net brings you frequent articles, blogs, points of view, and advice from health leaders and professional medical experts.

 Cathy Chester was diagnosed with Multiple Sclerosis in 1987, but has lived with MS symptoms since 1981.
 Now in her fifties, her philosophy is life is precious and should be lived to the fullest each and every day.
 She views her MS as merely a small part of who she is as a person.
 Some days are better than others, but each day is a gift and one she cherishes dearly.
 Read more.

 I am a 60-year-old attorney and part-time professor at Montclair State University and Ramapo College in New Jersey.
 My wife Cathy, a healthcare blogger and MultipleSclerosis.net contributor, has been battling relapsing-remitting MS throughout our 30-year marriage.
 This has dramatically altered our roles, as it has for many spouses (and children) of those with chronic illnesses.
 Read more.

 Dan and Jennifer demonstrate two different faces of Multiple Sclerosis.
 Jennifer was diagnosed in 1997 and has secondary-progressive MS. Dan was diagnosed in 2000 and has relapsing-remitting MS. The Michigan couple met at a National Multiple Sclerosis Society event in 2002, were married in 2005 and have dedicated their lives to MS activism and helping others to live their best life.
 Read more.